 Prerequisites: Upper division standing, consent of instructor.

 Independent study under the supervision of a faculty member.
-Exploration and experience in areas which are not a part of any regular course.
+Exploration/experience in areas not a part of any regular course.

 May be repeated to a maximum of 6 units.

 Prerequisites: FCSE 299, CAFF 321I, 12 units of upper division course work in Family and Consumer Sciences.
 Must be taken in one of the last two semesters prior to graduation.